NotAKidoS/NAK_CVR_Mods/README.md

 # FuckMetrics

-This mod disables realtime metrics and core menu updates (fps, ping, gamerule icons, ect).
-This helps to alleviate any hitching and performance issues that may arise, particularly with FPS drops while unmuted in online instances.
-This also helps prevent VRIK from constantly stepping in place while in VR.
+This mod limits UpdateMetrics & SendCoreUpdate while the menus are closed.
+This helps to alleviate hitching and performance issues, particularly with FPS drops while unmuted in online instances and VRIK tapping in place.

 ## Examples